isomerpages/csc-knowledge/pages/accordion.md

     <div>
       <p>
         This is all going
-        to become just one line\\n even though there are multiple lines
+        to become just one linen even though there are multiple lines
       </p>
     </div>
   </li>